-Using data from the U.S. Census Bureau, Washington State Office of Financial Management, Puget Sound Regional Council and other sources, the Community Development Department forms a snapshot of Bellevue's population:
+Using data from the U.S. Census Bureau, Washington State Office of Financial Management, Puget Sound Regional Council and other sources, the Community Development Department forms a snapshot of the Bellevue's population:

-- The city's population was 154,600 in 2023 with an estimated employment of around 154,400 in 2022.1 - Bellevue is an increasingly diverse city, with more than 40% of its population identifying as nonwhite in 2021.2 - As of 2021, Bellevue had an estimated 61,440 households with an average of 2.41 persons per household.
-The most common household types at that time were married couples without children (about 30%) and single-person households (about 28%.)3 - The under-18 population comprised just over one fifth (20%) of Bellevue's population in 2021.4 - An increasing proportion of Bellevue residents commute to work by means other than driving alone: 62% in 2021, up from 26% in 2000.5 - About 7.5% of Bellevue's residents were in households whose incomes fell below the Federal Poverty Line in 2021.6 - Just over 70% of Bellevue's population aged 25 or older had a bachelor's degree or higher in 2021.7 - About 70% of Bellevue's employed residents worked in management, professional, or related occupations in 2021.8
+- Population of 154,600 in 2023 and an estimated employment of around 154,400 in 2022.1 - Bellevue is an increasingly diverse city, with more than 40 percent of its population identifying as nonwhite in 2021.2 - As of 2021, Bellevue had estimated 61,440 households with an average of 2.41 persons per household.
+The most common household types at that time were married couples without children (about 30 percent) and single-person households (about 28 percent.)3 - The under-18 population comprised just over one fifth of Bellevue's population in 2021.4 - An increasing proportion of Bellevue residents commute to work by means other than driving alone: 62 percent in 2021, up from 26 percent in 2000.5 - About 7.5 percent of Bellevue's residents were in households whose incomes fell below the Federal Poverty Line in 2021.6 - Just over 70 percent of Bellevue's population aged 25 or older had a bachelor's degree or higher in 2021.7 - About 70 percent of Bellevue's employed residents worked in management, professional, or related occupations in 2021.8